MicrosoftDocs/cpp-docs/docs/overview/visual-cpp-in-visual-studio.md

 > [!NOTE]
 > This developer documentation applies to Visual Studio 2019.
 To see the documentation for your preferred version of Visual Studio, use the **Version** selector control.
 It's found at the top of the table of contents on this page.
 >
-> If you're looking for a Microsoft Visual C++ 2019 redistributable package so that you can run a program, go to the Microsoft Visual Studio site's [Downloads](https://visualstudio.microsoft.com/downloads/) page.
-Under **All Downloads**, expand the **Other Tools, Frameworks, and Redistributables** section.
-Select your target architecture, then choose the **Download** button.
+> If you're looking for a Microsoft Visual C++ Redistributable package so that you can run a program, see the
->
-> For older redistributables, open the [Older downloads](https://visualstudio.microsoft.com/vs/older-downloads/) page.
-Expand the **Other Tools, Frameworks, and Redistributables** section.
-Find the redistributable version you want to download, select your target architecture, then choose the **Download** button.

 :::moniker-end